csmadhav/CURL-AJAX-CodeGenerator/README.md

 # CURL-AJAX-CodeGenerator
 Visit www.csmadhav.esy.es to see this live.<br/>
 <hr>
-This is a quick tool which can generate PHP cURL / AJAX code for getting reponse of an API.<br/>
+This is a quick tool which can generate PHP cURL / AJAX code for getting reponse of an API.
+This tool is useful when you have to save time writing cURL/ AJAX code again and again. <br/>

 Follow these steps<br/>

 1.Enter the URL of API<br/>